BOXLEGENDARY/Dex/README.md

 ---

 ## Update Log ( in-dev 11 )
-* change renderSide old to new
-* support special case BasePart.BrickColor to BasePart.Color
-* Change notepad to script
-* New icon
-* add Block/unblock Remote
 * Fix CodeFrame cursor offset (where cursor on textbox were not aligned properly)

 ---